-On February 22-23, 2019, we will be holding the culminating conference for the project.
-Entitled “Theology and the Public University,” the conference will assemble at Berkeley a group of talented and creative thinkers who we believe are pioneering new ways of imagining theology, broadly construed.
+On February 22-23, 2019, we held the culminating conference for the project.
+Entitled “Theology and the Public University,” the conference assembled a group of talented and creative thinkers who we believe are pioneering new ways of imagining theology, broadly construed.

 For a complete schedule and list of lecture topics, please view the event schedule.

-Theology and the History of Learning: historical settings and genealogies of the interrelationship of theology and the modern landscape of university learning.
-Topics might include: formation of seminaries, theology faculties in historical relationship to other university faculties, religion in public and private universities, comparative historical dimensions, legal and political contexts, and so on.
+Theology and the History of Learning: historical settings and genealogies of the interrelationship of theology and the modern landscape of university learning: the formation of seminaries, theology faculties in historical relationship to other university faculties, religion in public and private universities, comparative historical dimensions, legal and political contexts.

 The Limits and Possibilities of Theology in a Pluralist World: exploring how theology translates, or does not translate, across religious worlds; alternative vocabularies for the religious imagination; relationships between theology and other forms of religious knowledge and experience; theology in and beyond a Christian setting; provincializing theology; theology and inter-religious debate; what would theology have to be, to be in a public university?

 “Blackness and the Sacred; Or, the Poetics of (Non)Knowledge”, Kameron Carter, Associate Professor of Theology, English, and African American Studies, Duke University